Old Fashioned Beef Stew

-I hope everyone had a safe St. Patty’s day weekend.
+I hope everyone had a safe St. Patty’s day weekend and is ready for some Old Fashioned Beef Stew.
 Did anyone do anything fun?
 I went to church, grocery shopped, and watched my #1 show, “Revenge”.
 So nothing really out of the ordinary and no corned beef and cabbage for me.
 I’m not gonna lie – I will miss all the green food and drinks that come around this time of year.
+I love this

 I’m going to sound like a broken record here, but it’s STILL snowing and mid-winter temperatures here in Rochester.
 We are well below what should be our average temperatures for this time of year and no end of it in sight.
 Spring, where are you?!?!

 Since it’s still wintery here, I thought I’d share a nice wintery recipe with you.
 The house smelled so good while this Old Fashioned Beef Stew was cooking and I prayed it would taste as good as it smelled.
 Well, it definitely did.
 I took a recipe I had seen on the Food Network a while back and changed it….I changed it quite a bit.